farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 - `Appearance`: what the character looks like, what they wear, etc.
 - `Ties`: 1-3 relations that the character has with certain people or organizations in the world.

-> #### Designer Note
+> #### Designer Note: Hacking the Details
 >
-> An easy way to customize Charge is by changing the default `details` of a character.
+> An easy way to customize Charge is by changing the default `details` of the characters.
+> They are a simple yet effective way to reinforce what is narratively important in your setting.
 >
-> Try to have around 2-5 details.
-Use them as a way to reinforce what is narratively important in your setting.
+> Are the PCs parts of noble houses?
+Or are they magically imbued with certain types of powers?
+> Define `details` around those concepts to support important aspects of the game.
+>
+> You can aim to have around `2-5 details`.

 ## Actions

 When a PC needs to overcome an obstacle and there is a risk, they use one of their `actions`.

-At character creation, players assign `7 action dots` among the following action list:
+At character creation, assign `7 action dots` among the following action list:

 - `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
 - `Move`: you quickly shift to a new position or get out of danger.